gsuyemoto/blog/docs/posts/cybersecurity-jargon.md

 >
 > Regularly updating and patching software, conducting security assessments, and following security best practices are crucial to minimize these vulnerabilities and maintain the security of your web server.

  Much, much better.
 Still, a bit lacking.
+I think the best results will probably be related to some pretty specific querying.
+Or, very specific topics added into the query.
 Obviously, my ChatGPT skills need improvement, maybe everyone can benefit from brushing up on their '[prompt engineer]{target=_blank}' skills??

-The last result did provide a nice gem, number 10 is definitely a term I feel a lot of the general dev community might not be as familiar with and have the necessary awareness.
+The last result, number 10, was interesting as it definitely is jargon.
+I think many people might be aware of this type of vulnerability, but would not be familiar with the term or associate the term with the vulnerability.

 OK, so now I know it's best for me as a n00b prompt engineer (n00b is such an interesting term to me as a former military veteran who came across this a lot in the military and to see how much it is used in the civilian world, did it originate in the military and then cross over? the civilian world and cross into the military? anyways...) to just use the old fashion way and do some manual search from various open source materials available to me (online AND offline).
-I DO have a bit experience in aggregating data from various open sources.

 As gleaned from various sources